Who should have a Cervical Screen Test?

 What if I have symptoms?

-If you have symptoms such as unusual vaginal bleeding, pain or discharge, you should see a doctor.
-It does not matter how old you are, or how long it has been since your last CST.
+If you have symptoms such as unusual vaginal bleeding, pain or discharge, see your healthcare provider as soon as possible, no matter your age, or how long it has been since your last CST.

 Research has shown that five years is a safe interval between screening tests.
 The CST looks for the human papillomavirus (HPV) that can cause cell changes in the cervix.

-If HPV is not detected in your CST, you have a low risk of developing cervical changes before your next CST.
+If HPV is not detected in your CST, you have a low risk of developing cervical changes before you next screen.
 It usually takes 10-15 years for cervical cancer to develop as a result of a HPV infection that does not clear up.

-In most cases the body’s immune system will clear the HPV infection within 1- 2 years, but if it persists, it will be found at your next CST.
+In most cases, the body’s immune system will clear a HPV infection within 1- 2 years.
+If the infection persists, it will be found when you next screen.

 Why has the starting age for cervical screening changed from 18 to 25?